17.4.2024

 2. PONTE VECCHIO

-What makes the Ponte Vecchio unique: Walking across the bridge feels like being in a bustling shopping street rather than on a bridge, thanks to the closely packed small shops (mainly gold and jewelry stores) that have been there since 1345.
-A walk across this historic bridge is a must on any Florence visit.
+What makes the Ponte Vecchio special is that crossing it feels more like walking down a shopping street than a bridge, thanks to the numerous shops, especially gold and jewelry stores, that have been here for centuries.
+A walk across this historic bridge is a must during your visit.

 3. GALLERIA DEGLI UFFIZI

-For true art lovers, half a day in the Uffizi Gallery is barely enough.
-Even for us, who admittedly know little about art, we spent more than 2 hours there.
+For true art lovers, half a day in the Uffizi Gallery is hardly enough.
+Even we, with little knowledge of art, spent over two hours there.

 PALAZZO VECCHIO